Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Comparing two versions of the Buzzard simulations

 \section{Comparing two versions of the Buzzard simulations}

-As described in Section~\ref{sec:sims}, we use two versions of Buzzard: 12 realisations of the DES Y1 (1120 deg$^2$) based on Buzzard version 1.9.2+1 \citep[presented in][]{DeRose19}, and one realisation of DES Y3 (4143 deg$^2$) based on Buzzard version 1.9.8 \citep[presented in][]{DeRose22}.
+As described in Section~\ref{sec:sims}, we use two versions of Buzzard: 12 realisations of the DES Y1 data (1120 deg$^2$) based on Buzzard version 1.9.2+1 \citep[presented in][]{DeRose19}, and one realisation of the DES Y3 data (4143 deg$^2$) based on Buzzard version 1.9.8 \citep[presented in][]{DeRose22}.
 The main differences between the two versions are as follows:

 \begin{itemize}

 \item For the subhalo abundance matching, the former uses the DES Y1 luminosity functions, while the latter uses the DES Y3 luminosity functions (both are modified from the SDSS luminosity functions).